d029940/AnalyzeGPXNib/README.md

 Technical details:
-This a MacOS App written in Swift using UI implemented with XIB (no storyboard) It is one of my first projects and I am still learning.
+This a MacOS App written in Swift using UI implemented with XIB (no storyboard).
+The UI uses a split view in the main view.
+It is one of my first projects and I am still learning.
 There are certainly better ways for design and implementation.